bobshort4bobby4/PP4-Civ1/README.md

   <summary>Testing</summary>

  ### Lighthouse
-  All pages of the app were tested using the lighthouse function built in to the google chrome browser.
+  All pages of the app were tested using the lighthouse function built in to the Google Chrome browser.
   A summary of results is shown as well as links to the indivual results.

   ![summary of lighthouse results](https://github.com/bobshort4bobby4/PP4-Civ1/blob/main/media/lighthouse-results/lightresults-all-pp4.png)